 It is a fundamental step that is necessary for preparing raw data for more advanced procedures [59].
-The Landsat images have been processed and analyzed with ArcGIS 10.3.
-The USGS Level-1 data is provided as individual band images in the Georeferenced Tagged Image File Format (also known as Geo TIFF).
-To work with these images, all the individual band images should be combined into a single image.
-All bands are combined using ArcGIS 10.3, excluding the thermal band due to its coarse resolution.
-To obtain the overall LULC information for the study area, bands 3, 2, and 1 of Landsat TM were combined to generate false-color images.
-For Landsat ETM+ images, bands 5, 4, and 3 were combined.
-For Landsat OLI/TIRS images, bands 7, 6, and 4 were combined, which improved the visual interpretation and increased the spectral separation to distinguish the urban class from other land cover classes.
-Then, two images were acquired and mosaicked for each of the years of the study to cover the whole study area, which was clipped using a common shapefile.
+The land sat images have been processed and analyzed with ARC GIS 10.3 technical, USGS Level-1 data is provided as individual band images in the Georeferenced Tagged Image File Format (also known as GEO tiff).
+To work with these images should combine all the individual band images into a single image, all bands are combined with arc GIS 10.3 excluding the thermal band due to its coarse resolution, to obtain the overall LULC information for the study area, bands 3, 2, and 1 of Landsat TM were combined to generate false-color images.
+For land sat ETM+ image, bands 5,4 and 3 were combined.
+For Landsat OLI/TIRS image, bands 7, 6, and 4 were combined which improved the visual interpretation and increased the spectral separation to distinguish the urban class from other land cover classes. then Two images were acquired and mosaicked for each of the years of the study to cover the whole study area which was clipped by using a common shape file.